Top Things to do in Rome, Italy

 The Spanish Steps

-The Spanish Steps were built to connect the Trinità dei Monti church to the Spanish Square below.
-They are a great place to relax, meet, and take in the city views.
-The steps were also a popular place for poets, artists, and painters to get inspiration.
-Today, they are located at one of the most visited squares in Rome, partially because of the high-end shopping strip across the street.
+The Spanish Steps connect the Trinità dei Monti church to the Spanish Square.
+Historically, they served as a spot for poets, artists, and painters to draw inspiration.
+The square in which they're placed is one of the most visited in Rome, partially due to the nearby shopping street, Via Condotti.

-The Spanish Steps were completed in 1725, and were commissioned by a French diplomat, Étienne Gueffier, instead of a Spanish man as the name suggests.
-At the mid-way point of the steps is the Keats-Shelley House, where the English romantic poet John Keats lived before dying of tuberculosis.
+Completed in 1725, the Spanish Steps were commissioned by a French diplomat, Étienne Gueffier.
+They got their name from the former location of the Spanish embassy.
+Positioned at the mid-way point, the Keats-Shelley house is where English poet John Keats lived before dying of tuberculosis.
 The house is now a museum.

 The Pantheon